 An O2O strategy is about merging the online and the physical world to optimise, engagement, conversion rates and average order value.

-By utilising the advantages of an online space, customers are able to be converted into physical retail too.
+By utilising the advantages of online space, customers are able to be converted into physical retail too.